-The International Olympic Committee, with its registered offices at the Château de Vidy, 1007 Lausanne, Switzerland (hereafter the “IOC”) is organising a contest to select the design for the front side of the medal for the Youth Olympic Games Buenos Aires 2018, which will be held in Buenos Aires, Argentina from 6 to 18 October 2018 (hereafter the “Contest”).
+The International Olympic Committee (hereafter the "IOC"), with its registered offices at the Château de Vidy, 1007 Lausanne, Switzerland, is organising a competition (hereafter the "Competition") to select the design for the obverse of the medal for the Youth Olympic Games 2020, which will be held in Lausanne, Switzerland, from 9 to 22 January 2020.

 Article 2.
 Eligibility

-Participation in this Contest is open to all individuals who have Internet access and an e-mail address, regardless of their country of residence, to the exclusion of the IOC and Buenos Aires 2018 Youth Olympic Games Organising Committee (hereafter “BAYOGOC”) family members and personnel, as well as all people who are directly or indirectly involved in the conception, carrying out or management of the Contest, particularly employees of third party service providers, their affiliates and the company that will produce the medals (hereafter the “Candidate(s)”).
+Participation in this Competition is open to all individuals who have internet access and an email address, regardless of their country of residence, to the exclusion of IOC and Lausanne 2020 Youth Olympic Games Organising Committee (hereafter "Lausanne 2020") personnel and their family members, previous winners of the Youth Olympic Games medal design competitions and all people who are directly or indirectly involved in the conception, carrying out or management of the Competition, particularly employees of third-party service providers, their affiliates and the company that will produce the medals (hereafter the "Candidate(s)").
 Applications can be presented by one individual only and must be the work of the Candidate.

-By taking part in the Contest, the Candidate who has not reached the age of majority under the applicable national laws and regulations of his/her country of residence at the time of his/her registration confirms that his/her parent or legal guardian has duly consented to and authorised him/her taking part in the Contest and abiding by the Rules of this Contest.
+By taking part in the Competition, a Candidate who has not reached the age of majority under the applicable national laws and regulations of his/her country of residence at the time of his/her registration confirms that his/her parent or legal guardian has duly consented to and authorised him/her taking part in the Competition and abiding by the Rules of this Competition.

-- Candidates must upload and submit their design according to the process provided on and using the technical requirements specified on the website www.medal-design-competition.com (hereafter the “Application(s)”), where they register the following information: full name, date of birth, e-mail and postal addresses and telephone number (the “Registration Information”).
+- Candidates must upload and submit their design according to the process provided on and using the technical requirements specified on the website www.medal-design-competition.com (hereafter the "Application(s)").

 - Only one Application per Candidate will be allowed.